janssen70/hybrid_ai/README.md

 # hybrid_ai
-Send "Best Snapshots" from Axis Scene Analytics to Gemini for further analysis.
-The purpose is to show the use of edge preprocessing to get the objects and then use the cloud for deeper analysis.
+This script demonstrates how to receive "Best Snapshots" from Axis Scene Analytics and send them to Gemini for further analysis.
+By doing that, it is an example of hybrid AI: Use edge preprocessing for the bulk work of extracting objects of interest, then forward only relevant material to the cloud for deeper analysis beyond capabilities of the edge.

 It works by listening to Consolidated Tracks which come with a Best Snapshot.
 Components involved: